opensearch-project/observability/docs/dev/API_Documentation.md

         "noteId": "2FF3GW3H8", // notebook id
-        "paragraphIndex": 1, // index to create a new para "paragraphInput": "%elasticsearch\n" // input to be provided in the new para }
+        "paragraphIndex": 1, // index to create a new para "paragraphInput": "%elasticsearch\n" // input to be provided in the new para "paragraphType": "CODE" // a paragraph can be of type CODE or VISUALIZATION }

     RESPONSE BODY